bfad/lspec/README.markdown

            Failure/Error: Unexpcted Error!
                Error Code: -9948
                 Error Msg: Definition Not Found: zoo()
-           # 3:9 /Path/To/zoo.test.inc
+           # 3:9 /Path/To/zoo.spec.inc

     Finished in 0.206136 seconds
     1 test, 1 failure

-Now add the following code to the beginning of zoo.test.inc.
-(Eventually, there will be a command-line tool to help automate the running of tests so that tests can be in separate files.)
+Now add the following code to the beginning of zoo.spec.inc.
+(Usually you would keep the tests in separate files and have them first include the code you are testing.)

     define zoo => type {
         data private animals = array